neurodata/xbrain/data/README.md

 ***
 ## What's available ##
+* __xbrain/data/groundtruth__
-* __xbrain/data/groundtruth__: contains Matlab arrays (MAT) with X-ray image data and/or manual annotations.
-To start, go to the groundtruth folder (/xbrain/data/groundtruth) and check out V1.
+  - This folder contains Matlab arrays (MAT) with X-ray image data and/or manual annotations, as well as .nii files (ITK Snap) which contain the raw annotations of different volumes.
+  - To start, go to the groundtruth folder (/xbrain/data/groundtruth) and check out V1.
   - V0, V1, V2, V3 are all different (non-overlapping) subvolumes we labeled within an unsectioned cubic mm volume of mouse cortex.
   - V1 is the largest annotated volume (300 x 300 x 100) and currently the only volume that we have full (dense) reconstructions of cells and vessels.
 V0 is a smaller cube in the middle of V1 for which we have two annotations from different annotators (A1 and A2).
   - V2 can be used as a small test set for cell detection algorithms (full cell bodies, some vessels).